Sat, 04 Nov|

 For any additional informations about the course, please contact us at "scienceretreats" "at" "gmail" "dot" "com".

-The course fee include full participation in the course, provision of course material (including pdfs of all lectures, and R tutorials), the certificate of participation, half-board accommodation at Casa Morgado Esporão (from Monday 7th to Sunday), as well as daily coffee breaks (offering assortment of coffees, teas, fruit juices and cookies).
+The course fee include full participation in the course, provision of course material (including pdfs of all lectures, and R tutorials), the certificate of participation, half-board accommodation at Casa Morgado Esporão (from Friday 3rd of November to Friday 10th of November), as well as daily coffee breaks (offering assortment of coffees, teas, fruit juices and cookies).

 Miguel Araújo is a Research Professor of the Spanish National Research Council (CSIC) and Professor at the University of Évora.
 Previously, he held faculty or research positions at the Imperial College London, the University of Copenhagen, the University of Oxford, the CNRS, and the Natural History Museum in London.
 He also served as Editor-in-Chief of Ecography.
 Miguel Araújo has a wide range of interests in biogeography, conservation planning, global change biology, and macroecology.